bertrandvidal/parse_this/README.rst

 ----

 -  Handle vargs and kwargs - if possible
--  Make it possible to instantiate class and call method without the user having to call ``parse_args``
+-  Make ``create_parser`` able to be called directly like parser from decorated classes
+-  Reorganize the project in several files - it's starting to get messy

 .. |PyPI latest version badge| image:: https://badge.fury.io/py/parse_this.svg
    :target: https://pypi.python.org/pypi/parse_this